 Every Wednesday a new ‘Weekly Freebie’ is available for download.
 This is a free font with a complete commercial license (like all of their fonts on the website), meaning you can use it on items you plan to sell.

 They also have special font bundles each month.
 This is a package of extremely discounted fonts, usually a really good deal.
 On top of all this, they have a great selection of $1 deals each month.
 Click on the link above to explore their site!

-Dafont is a source for a ton of free fonts.
-However, many of them are only ‘free for personal use’ and cannot be used commercially without the author’s permission.
+Dafont is a source for a truckload of free fonts.
+The only possible problem is many of them are only ‘free for personal use’.
+You cannot use them commercially without the author’s permission.
 Unless it is listed as free to use commercially you will need to contact the author and have that conversation with them.

 Totally free fonts that have all been licensed for commercial use – fontsquirrel.com!
 As you might imagine, they tend to be fairly standard and simple fonts, but a lot of the time that’s all you really need or want.

 Google fonts is another must see on the free font train.
 All of their fonts are free and open source, meaning you can use them how you like without paying or giving attribution.
-There are hundreds and hundreds of free fonts for you to get lost in.
-These will likely be high quality fonts as well, meaning you don’t need to worry about incomplete curves etc. when they’re being cut out.
+These fonts tend to be high quality fonts.
+A low quality font will have incomplete curves which your cutting machine will not like.